 With respect to the election of directors, you may either vote "For" all the nominees to the Board or you may "Withhold" your vote for any nominee you specify.
-For the ratification of the Audit Committee's selection of Rose, Snyder & Jacobs LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021, for approval of the adoption of the Capricor Therapeutics 2021 Equity Incentive Plan, and for the approval of executive officer compensation, you may vote "For" or "Against" or abstain from voting.
+For the ratification of the Audit Committee's selection of Rose, Snyder & Jacobs LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022, and for the approval of executive officer compensation, you may vote "For" or "Against" or abstain from voting.
 The procedures for voting are fairly simple and depend upon whether your shares are registered in your name or are held by a bank, broker or other agent.
-If you have any questions, or need additional material, please feel free to contact Kingsdale, the firm assisting us in the solicitation of proxies.
-Banks, brokers and stockholders located in North America may contact Kingsdale at its toll-free number: (888) 518-6554.
-If outside North America, please call collect at (416) 867-2272.
-Kingsdale's email is contactus@kingsdaleadvisors.com